MiguelJordans/LAPR2-G40/docs/SprintB/FURPS.md

 "The complexity analysis must be accompanied by the observation of the execution time of the algorithms for inputs of variable size in order to observe the asymptotic behaviour."

-"It is intended that the choice of the ordering algorithm is based on the algorithm complexity (mainly the execution time)"

 "The implemented algorithm should be analysed in terms of its worst-case time complexity, and it should be compared to a provided benchmark algorithm."

 ***
 ###